 Reviewed Alzheimers Disease and other Cognitive Disorders Information Links

-This organization provides support services to people with dementia and their families who live in Australia.
+Dementia Australia This organization provides support services to people with dementia and their families who live in Australia.
 All information is checked by experts in the field.
 This site describes causes of dementia, progression and risk factors.
 The index of information on dementia and its management presents complete explanations of dementia, help for caregivers, and various other related issues.
-This site even offers information in other languages.
-Alzheimer Europe
+This site even offers information in more than 40 languages.

 Alzheimer Europe This is the Internet site of Alzheimer Europe, the umbrella organization of national Alzheimer's associations in Europe.
 A definite destination for members of families taking care of a person with Alzheimer's disease or related disorders.
 This site provides a detailed description of early onset dementia, a care manual, and access to a telephone helpline.
 A page dedicated to the analysis of the problems and solutions to the provision of care for Alzheimer patients in rural areas presents unique information for professionals and families.

 Alzheimer's Center Mayo Clinic This site, produced by the Mayo Clinic, provides comprehensive information on Alzheimer's from understanding the condition to coping with the symptoms and caring for someone with the disease.
 The information is very thorough and yet understandable.